-Sarah Barness is the credit cards editor at Finder, keeping up with the latest products in the industry to present readers with unbiased reviews and guides.
+Sarah Barness is the Head of Content at O.school and freelance writer at Finder, keeping up with the latest products in the industry to present readers with unbiased reviews and guides.
 She has over eight years of digital media industry experience in fast-paced newsrooms in New York City and Los Angeles.
 Before Finder, Sarah was ranked as a top-viewed HuffPost editor and writer.
 She was also a lifestyle senior editor for A Plus, a digital media publication founded by Ashton Kutcher.
 Sarah holds an MFA in creative nonfiction from The New School, as well as a certificate in editing from Poynter ACES.

 Expertise